Optimal Designs for 2^k Factorial Experiments with Binary Response

 We assume that the process under study is adequately described by a generalized linear model (GLM).
 GLMs have been widely used for modeling binary response.
 Stufken and Yang (2012) noted that ``the study of optimal designs for experiments that plan to use a GLM is however not nearly as well developed (see also Khuri, Mukherjee, Sinha and Ghosh, 2006), and tends to be much more difficult than the corresponding and better studied problem for the special case of linear models.''
-For optimal designs under GLMs, there are four different approaches proposed in the literature to handle the dependence of the design optimality criterion on the unknown parameters, (1) local optimality approach of Chernoff (1953) in which the parameters are replaced by assumed values; (2) Bayesian approach (Chaloner and Verdinelli (1995)) that incorporates a prior belief on unknown parameters; (3) maximin approach that maximizes the minimum efficiency over range of values of the unknown parameters (see Pronzato and Walter (1988) and Imhof (2001)); and (4) sequential approach where the estimates of the design parameters are updated in an iterative way (see Ford, Titterington and Kitsos (1989)).
+For optimal designs under GLMs, there are four different approaches proposed in the literature to handle the dependence of the design optimality criterion on the unknown parameters, (1) local optimality approach of Chernoff (1953) in which the parameters are replaced by assumed values; (2) Bayesian approach (Chaloner and Verdinelli (1995)) that incorporates prior belief on unknown parameters; (3) maximin approach that maximizes the minimum efficiency over a range of values of the unknown parameters (see Pronzato and Walter (1988) and Imhof (2001)); and (4) sequential approach where the design and parameter estimates are updated in an iterative way (see Ford, Titterington and Kitsos (1989)).
 In this paper, we will focus on local optimality and study D-optimal factorial designs under GLMs.
+We also consider Bayes optimality and study a surrogate for Bayes D-optimal designs that has many desirable properties.

-There is a growing literature on optimal design theory for experiments with quantitative factors (\emph{viz.}, Yang and Stufken, 2009).
-In this paper, we focus on optimal designs with qualitative factors only.
-Determination of optimal and efficient designs for experiments with both qualitative and quantitative factors is our next (ongoing) research project.
+The methods for analyzing data from GLMs have been discussed in depth in the literature (for example, McCullagh and Nelder (1989), Agresti (2002), Lindsey (1997), McCulloch and Searle (2001), Dobson and Barnett (2008) and Myers, Montgomery and Vining (2002)).
+Khuri, Mukherjee, Sinha and Ghosh (2006) provided a systematic study of the optimal design problem in the GLM setup and recently there has been an upsurge in research in both theory and computation of optimal designs.
+Russell et al.~(2009), Li and Majumdar (2008, 2009), Yang and Stufken (2009), Yang et al.~(2011), Stufken and Yang (2012) are some of the papers that developed theory and Woods et al.~(2006), Dror and Steinberg (2006, 2008), Waterhouse et al.~(2008), Woods and van de Ven (2011) focused on developing efficient numerical techniques for obtaining optimal designs under generalized linear models.
+Our focus is on optimal designs for GLMs with qualitative factors.